The first time you

 If you deploy your OpenAPI document again on the same day, the revision number in the configuration ID is incremented.
 If you deploy your OpenAPI document again on another day, the configuration ID has a new date stamp and the revision number is reset back to 0.

-Cloud Endpoints uses Google Service Management to store service configurations.
-Google Service Management stores only the latest 100 service configurations.
+Cloud Endpoints uses Service Infrastructure to store service configurations.
+Service Infrastructure stores only the latest 100 service configurations.

 This page describes how to view the name of your service and configuration IDs.